The first step to forming a Delaware non-profit is to secure a unique name that follows the state’s naming statues including:

 “Once the nonprofit nonstock corporation has been established, the initial members of the governing body, if named in the certificate of incorporation, should hold an organizational meeting, either in person or by consent, to ratify the acts in connection with the initial formation of the corporation and adopt bylaws.”

 So basically these are your non-profits rules, which you’re required to set forth and document and adhere to in order to maintain your exempt status and build a successful platform.
-To begin, you could use this savvy Corporate Bylaws Template.

 Whether you intend on hiring paid employees or not, you’ve got to process taxes each year.
 And in order to do that you need an EIN, or Employer Identification Number (also called TIN) which is currently assigned by the Internal Revenue Service.
 It also makes it possible to get certain licenses/permits and open up an official bank account in Step 10.